orbtl-ai/ml-md-api/README.md

 #### EfficientDet-d0
 An EfficientDet-d0 object detection model which utilizes a Feature Pyramid Network (FPN) with an EfficientNet feature classifier.
 This is a well performing combination which balances accuracy with speed of detection.
 Runs very quickly on CPU.
 ## Contact
-This repo and all associated data, code, models, and documentation was assembled by [ORBTL.AI](ross@orbtl.ai) under funding from NOAA NCCOS and Oregon State University.
+This repo and all associated data, code, models, and documentation are assembled by [ORBTL.AI](ross@orbtl.ai) under funding from NOAA NCCOS and Oregon State University.
 # ML/MD API User Guide
 ## Install the app (Tested on Windows and Linux.
 Not tested on Mac.)
 This application is installed using [Docker](https://www.docker.com/).
 Docker allows us to package the entire ML/MD API into an app "image" that can be installed in a single command line.
 The container can then be run with one more command.
 Installations will use the computer's GPU (if available).
 Otherwise all computation will be performed on CPU.